The Rules of the Game: Style

 Renoir used few close-ups or reverse shots and most of the shots are two shots.
 The hunt scene differs from the rest of the film; it uses rapid editing whereas most of the film uses long takes of dialogue or action.
 Renoir wanted to shoot the film in color to take advantage of the beauty of Sologne in the winter but he was unable to secure funding from Jean Jay.
 One week before filming began Renoir tried to persuade Technicolor to fund the color cinematography but the company refused.

 The sound in the film was complex for its time; it included dialogue spoken over ambient noises such as crowds at the airport and gunfire during the hunt.
 Film director Jean Prat said the film's soundtrack was "of a perfection never equaled by any French film."
 Characters often talk at once or talk over each other's lines.
 One example of the dense soundtrack is the party scene, which includes dialogue over screams, gunfire and music.
 Except for the opening credits and the very end of the film, all of the music heard in the film is incidental.
 The sound engineer was Joseph de Bretagne.
-Music used in the film includes Mozart's Three German Dances, Monsigny's Le déserteur, Louis Byrec, Léon Garnier and Eugène Rimbault's En revenant de la revue, Strauss's Die Fledermaus, Saint-Saëns's Danse macabre, Chopin's Minute Waltz and Scotto's À Barbizon.
+Music used in the film includes Mozart's Three German Dances, Monsigny's Le déserteur, Louis Byrec, Léon Garnier and Eugène Rimbault's En revenant de la revue, Strauss' Die Fledermaus, Saint-Saëns' Danse macabre, Chopin's Minute Waltz and Scotto's À Barbizon.
 The music was arranged by Joseph Kosma and Roger Désormière.

 The film's set designers Eugène Lourié and Max Douy built one of the most expensive sets in French film history at the Joinville Studio.
 According to Douy they were based on the script and were not reproductions of the interior of Chateau de la Ferté-Saint-Aubin, where exterior scenes were shot.
 The music boxes used in the film were borrowed from several sources and some are now in a museum in Neuilly-sur-Seine.
 Renoir thought the musical organ scene and Dalio's performance in it was the best scene he had ever filmed.
 He shot the scene several times before he was satisfied with it.
 The costumes for the film were designed by Coco Chanel.